appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/http-proxy.md

 ---
 # HTTP/HTTPS Proxy

 Appsmith supports running behind a forward proxy.
-This is usually useful when Appsmith is run on a server that's behind a corporate firewall, and needs to access the internet through a proxy.
+This is usually useful when Appsmith is run on a server that's behind a corporate firewall and needs to access the internet through a proxy.

 ## How to configure a proxy